 We Are the Champions

-Once the Allies regained command of Paris, Hitler had no choice but to retreat and call uncle, granting a win to Allied troops.
-Getting a “W” in the all-important collum was the boost in both power and morale the Allies needed, and it turned the tides in favor of those determined to keep Hitler and his Nazis from rising to power and dominating the world.
+Once the Allies regained command of Paris, Hitler had no choice but to retreat, granting a win to Allied troops, giving a boost in both power and morale the Allies needed.
+This turned the tide in favor of those determined to keep Hitler and the Nazis from dominating the world.

 D-Day Goes Down in History

-Though countless movies have been made and books have been written over the occurrences that took place during the two-month-long conflict, nothing will ever be able to capture the horror troops on both sides faced as they fought to win the war.
+Though countless movies have been made and books have been written over the events that took place during the D-Day landings, nothing will ever be able to capture the horror troops on both sides faced as they fought to win the war.